Feluda: Topshe

 Topshe always takes an active part in Feluda's adventure.
 Though in most cases, he follows Feluda's instructions or indications, there are instances where he himself gets involved into some action/investigation.
 To mention a few, he and Jatayu (a.k.a.
 Lalmohan Ganguly) sneaks into a warehouse in 'Patan' (Nepal) to discover vast collection of smuggled narcotics (book Jato Kando Kathmandute); finds out the stabbed body of a missing man in the woods (book Darjeeling Jomjomat); replaces the pink pearl with a fake for safe-keeping (book Golapi Mukta Rahasya).
 The last incident impressed Feluda as well.
 However, all these activities mainly comes in the latter part of the series.
-He also interrogated the suspects in Apsara Theaterer Mamla when Feluda was sick and bed-ridden.
+He also interrogated the suspects in Apsara Theaterer Mamla when Feluda was sick and bedridden.
 Feluda solved the case just from the report of that interrogation.